Leading anorexia nervosa treatment centre

 While it can be terrifying to seek help for anorexia nervosa, recovery is possible.
 At Paracelsus Recovery, we will create an individualised treatment programme to restore your health and reshape your relationship with food.
-Our priority is to address any neurobiological factors and help you create boundaries between your self-worth and physical appearance.
+Our focus is to address any neurobiological factors and help you construct boundaries between your self-worth and physical appearance.

 Anorexia nervosa is a complex eating disorder characterised by self-starvation, an unhealthy body weight, an intense fear of weight gain and a distorted body image.
 Anorexia has the highest mortality rate of all mental health conditions and is a serious illness that requires immediate professional help.